Songs of Praise: Why Chapel Choir is Cooler than it Looks

 Reason three: spending hours in a beautiful place

 Let’s face it, Cambridge is beautiful, and most college chapels aren’t excluded from this.
-It’s actually pretty nice to spend hours each week looking at the picturesque interior of your chapel, and singing music that’s old as shit, just like the chapel itself.
+It’s actually pretty nice to spend hours each week looking at the picturesque interior of your chapel, and singing music that’s as old as the hills, just like the chapel itself.
 Sometimes that old, old music is quite beautiful too, so that adds to the serene vibe.
 That is it’s serene, until choir have an off week where half of them are ill and the psalm ends up sounding more like an out of tune drone.
 Although, I wish they’d occasionally switch where we sit because there reaches a point where you’ve memorised the stained glass window you’re opposite and could do with something new to stare at blankly during the sermons.

 Reason four: singing is actually great?